6 Areas to Consider for CX Talent/Leadership

-Whether an enterprise Is looking to replace a key CX employee or manager due to a job change, expansion of the department or some other reason, the replacement may have to come from outside of the company.
+Whether an enterprise is looking to replace a key customer experience employee or manager due to a job change, expansion of the department or some other reason, the replacement may have to come from outside of the company.
 While an organization may have now CX openings, now, it very well could be only a matter of time before the company does.
 The latest U.S. Labor Department monthly Job Openings and Labor Turnover (JOLTS) reported there were nearly 11 million unfilled jobs.

 "It is only a matter of time before this problem hits the CX industry," said a Ryan Strategic Advisory blog post.
 "In fact, based on the recent analysis from David Stone, it appears that this issue is already impacting contact centers in Australia."